benpm/ldjam49/README.md

 - [ ] Room creation system
 - [ ] Mute buttons
 - [ ] Better art
+- [ ] Room shaking animation using a shader
 - [ ] Fix special fx
 - [ ] Screen shake and warning sound when room about to collapse
 - [ ] Come up with name